 Free transportation is not provided for students that live within the following walking distances to and from school.
-Established pupil walking distances also apply to a students'

-assigned bus stop.
+Established pupil walking distances also apply to a students' assigned bus stop.
 Additional reference to mileage can be found in the policy on the GPS website.

-Elementary: One mile

-Middle School: One and one-half miles

-High School: Two miles
+Middle School: 1.5 miles High School: 2.0 miles